nushell/nushell.github.io/book/modules/using_modules.md

 ## Overview

 End-users can add new functionality to Nushell by using ("importing") modules written by others.
-Modules can include:

-- Commands
-- Aliases
-- Constants
-- Externs
-- Other modules (as submodules)
-- Environment variables

 To import a module and its definitions, we call the [`use`](/commands/docs/use.md) command: